-Online-only betting action promises a lucrative market, but Tennessee sports betting is likely to be held back by excessive regulation.
-The 20% tax rate on operators is one of the highest in the nation, and the high 10% minimum hold requirements promote less desirable odds on some lines.
+Online-only betting action promises a lucrative market, but Tennessee sports betting may be held back by excessive regulation.
+The 20% tax rate on operators is one of the highest in the nation.
+Furthermore, the high 10% minimum hold requirements promote less desirable odds on some lines.

 With a $750,000 annual licensing fee to tops things off, Tennessee has created an excessively expensive regulatory environment for operators.

 That said, the state has placed a premium on safety and convenience that makes legal Tennessee betting sites a great option for those in the state.

 Most major online operators have begun the process to obtain sports wagering licenses despite the relatively high taxes and licensing fees.
 Tennessee’s central location and large number of avid sports fans act as incentives no doubt.

 States that have both casino-based and online wagering have seen most of their revenue through online channels like mobile betting apps.
 New Jersey, for example, now takes in more than 90% of its sports bets online.

 Whatever you prefer betting from your mobile device or your computer, it’s key to ensure the sportsbook you’re using is a legal sports betting operator.
 This means the sportsbook must hold a license from the Tennessee Education Lottery Corporation.